Amyotrophic Lateral Sclerosis (ALS)

 Each person's disease course is unique.

-From the time of diagnosis, most patients die within three to five years.
+From the time of diagnosis, most individuals will live for three to five years.
 Around 30% of ALS patients are alive beyond five years after diagnosis, and 10-20% of patients survive 10 years or more.
 Survival beyond 20 years is possible but rare.
 Factors associated with more favorable survival rates include a younger age, male gender, and limb rather than bulbar symptom onset.
-5,6

 For more information on the disease course, see Medical Management.